jojoelfe/deco_lace_template_matching_manuscript/reviews/elife_answers.md

 2. The hardware used by the authors is a non-common high-performance unit.
 Could the authors give a time estimate for processing on one full lamella on a more conventional consumer GPU such as Nvidia 3000-series?

+We benchmarked 2DTM on NVIDIA A6000 GPUs and NVIDIA 3090 GPUs and found negligible differences in performance.
+While purchase consumer GPUs will certainly be more cost-effective it can be hard to source the required number of consumer GPUs and find manufactures that build high-density rack-mounted systems containing multiple consumer grade GPUs.